-As, despite the silica separators, the production of oxygen at the positive plate can become too high for the reduction at the negative plate a valve is built into the cell lid to allow for a release of excess pressure.
-These batteries are known as VLRA [1.3].
+Figure 1.1: A deconstructed diagram of a convention SLI type VRLA battery.
+Reproduced by permission of Elsevier Ltd [1.3]

+Layers of the positive plates, separators and negative plates seen in figure 1.1 create cells of 2.048 V which are connected with the battery pack to create batteries of various sizes

+PbA batteries can generally be classified as:

+Flooded batteries: Require regular maintenance due to water loss.
+A higher level of electrolyte is used to flood the cells in order to reduce the need for water top up [1.5]

+Gel VRLA: VLRA battery where the acid electrolyte is greatly reduced and immobilised by hardening it into a gel.
+As water is initially lost during charging the gel dries and cracks, allowing for the oxygen recombination cycle to complete.
+[1.5]

+AGM VRLA: VLRA battery where the reduced acid electrolyte is absorbed into a highly porous separator where the oxygen recombination cycle occurs through the interstices [1.5]

-PbA batteries are generally classified as flooded batteries, gel VRLA or AGM VRLA where flooded batteries require regular maintenance while VLRA do not.
-Currently SLI batteries are usually flooded or AGM batteries with a nominal voltage of 12 V for passenger cars and 24 V for heavy duty commercial vehicles in Europe [1.3].
+Currently SLI batteries are usually flooded or AGM batteries with a nominal voltage of 12 V for passenger cars and 24 V for heavy duty commercial vehicles in Europe [1.4].

 New demand for electric vehicles

-With the current growing interest of governments in reducing CO2 emissions EVs have once again become a research subject of high significance.
-As transport has major environmental effects, with figures for 2014 showing that it was responsible for 14% of the total anthropogenic greenhouse gasses produced [1.4], EU targets for 2021 have been set for a reduction in CO2 emissions of 40% for all new cars [1.5].
+With the current growing interest of governments in reducing CO2 emissions [1.6] EVs have once again become a research subject of high significance.
+As transport has major environmental effects, with figures for 2014 showing that it was responsible for 14% of the total anthropogenic greenhouse gases produced [1.7], EU targets for 2021 have been set for a reduction in CO2 emissions of 40% for all new cars [1.8].

-Whilst there have been large incentives to encourage people to turn to EVs, such as providing large consumer grants for private EV payments [1.6], 69% of driving licence holders in the UK would still not consider buying an EV [1.7].
-The main reasons for this lack of interest are issues surrounding recharging and the distance of travel the capacity of the battery would allow for, as well as high costs.
-A large part of the additional cost to buying an EV over a conventional ICEV is the battery [1.8].
-Therefore if the public opinion of EVs is to improve it is important to work towards finding a low cost battery technology which is able to meet the needs and expectations of the driver.
+Whilst there have been large incentives to encourage people to turn to EVs, such as providing consumer grants of £5,000 for private EV payments [1.9], 69% of driving licence holders in the UK would still not consider buying an EV [1.10].
+The main reasons for this lack of interest are the perceived problems surrounding recharging and the distance of travel the capacity of the battery would allow for, as well as high costs [1.10].
+A large part of the additional cost to buying an EV over a conventional ICEV is the battery [1.11].
+Therefore, if the public opinion of EVs is to improve, it is important to work towards finding a low cost battery technology which is able to meet the needs and expectations of the driver.

 Modern electric vehicle technology